 Parent PLUS loan

 Military and/or National Service Benefits

 Private/Alternative Education loan

 4. Notify our office if you receive a scholarship or other educationally related financial assistance from any source other than that which is indicated on your award notice by submitting a copy of the notice.
 We will then notify you of any impact on your financial aid package.

-5. Sign a FERPA form to give permission for the office of financial aid to speak with parents or anyone other than the student.
+5. Sign a Authorization to Release Information (FERPA) form to give permission for the office of financial aid to speak with parents or anyone other than the student.